 3 What does she look like?
 Being able to put a face to the name will help you better understand your characters.
 Can you sketch your personas?
 If your drawing skills are as bad as mine, you could download an image to use.

 4 Give her a Job title and profession: Silvia is Freelance Film Producer

 5 Income Plenty of disposable income, single, no kids, good salary

 6 What does she do in her free time?
 She doesn’t have much as she works long hours and travels a lot, all over the world, so she makes the most of it.
 ‘Works hard, plays hard’.
 Gym — mostly yoga classes, pubs, wine bars, eats out a lot (no time to cook, has lots of friends).
 Likes quiet time at home alone on a Sunday morning.

-7 What are her Goals?: These can range from quite general goals (e.g one day to produce a film with Ridley Scott) to quite product-specific ones (e.g. having a great set of headphones to wear when travelling and at home when chilling) PLEASE NOTE THIS IS THE FIRST TIME WE HAVE EVEN MENTIONED THE PRODUCT IN RELATION TO THE PERSONA!
+7 What are her Goals?: These can range from quite general goals (e.g one day to produce a film with Ridley Scott) to quite product-specific ones (e.g. having a local restaurant where she feels safe and confident eating alone OR having an amazing pair of headphones to enable her to properly relax.
+(Please note this is the first time we have even related her to your product!).

 8 What are her Fears: Specific — spiders, General — that she doesn’t spend enough time with her ageing parents.

 It’s easy enough to make up a persona like this — I just created Silvia in about 10 minutes.